Birdwatching tourism from Europe

 Although there are no exact statistics, the United Kingdom and the Netherlands are widely recognised as important source markets for birdwatching tourism.
 Other interesting markets are mainly northern and western European areas such as Germany and Scandinavia.

 The United Kingdom is by far the main source market for birdwatching tourism.
 It is home to the largest bird organisation in Europe, the Royal Society for the Protection of Birds (RSPB).
 The RSPB has more than 1 million members, mainly representing twitchers and enthusiasts.
-In total, 23% of British people have birded in their spare time.
-This figure amounts to around 15 million people with some level of interest in birding.
-Around 3 million of them go birdwatching regularly or occasionally.

 Although the Netherlands is much smaller than the United Kingdom, it is a promising source market for birdwatching tourism.
 The Netherlands Society for the Protection of Birds (Vogelbescherming) has 141,000 members.
 This proportion is considerably higher than in most other European countries.
 In 2017, more than 61,000 people participated in the national backyard bird count, which is an increase of 15% since 2016.